Picton (NSW)

 Population growth drivers in Picton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, Picton's estimated population was around 6,269 as of Feb 2026.
-This reflected an increase of 987 people (18.7%) since the 2021 Census, which reported a population of 5,282 people.
-The change was inferred from AreaSearch's estimated resident population of 5,656 following examination of the latest ERP data release by ABS in June 2024 and an additional 127 validated new addresses since the Census date.
-This level of population equated to a density ratio of 148 persons per square kilometer, providing significant space per person and potential room for further development.
-Picton's growth rate exceeded both the state (7.8%) and Greater Sydney during this period.
-Population growth was primarily driven by interstate migration, contributing approximately 65.0% of overall population gains.
+Picton's population is estimated at around 5,754 as of May 2026.
+This reflects an increase of 472 people since the 2021 Census, which reported a population of 5,282.
+The change is inferred from AreaSearch's estimate of 5,391 residents in June 2025 and additional validated new addresses since the Census date.
+This level of population results in a density ratio of 136 persons per square kilometer.
+Picton's growth rate of 8.9% since the 2021 census exceeded both the state average (7.1%) and Greater Sydney, making it a growth leader in the region.
+Interstate migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group were applied to all areas for years 2032 to 2041.
-Future population trends projected an above median growth for the suburb, expecting it to expand by 1,335 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+Future population trends project an above median growth, with the suburb expected to expand by 786 persons to 2041, reflecting a gain of 7.3% in total over the 16 years.

 Frequently Asked Questions - Population